3meters/chk/Readme.md

 ## Why?

-  Javascript's loose typing is lovely, except when it is not.  chksafety fine-grained error reporting and user-defined validators for any property of any object.
+  Javascript's loose typing is lovely, except when it is not.
   chk is particularly well-suited for validating public-facing web services.
 Chk may modify the chked value if you tell it to.

   chk is reasonably mature, used heavily in a closed-source production system.
 Since diagnosing schema failures in deeply nested object can be tricky, particular care has been taken to provide detailed context in errors.